Sid-047/HandWrittenDigits-Canvas/README.md

 5. Boom!
 That is it, Start Writing the Digits.

+## Tool Controls
+1. Mouse Right Button
+   Hold the Key to draw in the Canvas.

+2. Mouse Left Button
+   Left click to reset the Canvas.

+3. Mouse Scroll Button
+   Click the scroll button to save the Canvas as JPG image.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.